WassimMaj/team_MiaouMiaou/index.md

 ### Analysis of the players

-In the Wikispeedia game, the first decision players face is selecting their starting article and determining their destination article.
+In the Wikispeedia game, the players are given a starting article and destination article randomly.
+But they are also able to choose their own first and last article.
+It is the first decision players face and it can already show tendencies.
 Let's first turn our attention to this aspect of the game.
 {: .text-justify}

 Here are the articles the most choosen by the players :

-{% include top25_pages_finished_paths.html %}
+{% include top25_pages_finished_paths2.html %}

 Those articles are all very standard but something caught our attention in the graph..
 Let's look take a look at the first and last article chosen by players but only for the political people category.
-Is there a tendency to choose more right-wing people or left-wing people?
+Is there a tendency to choose more <span style="color: lightblue">right-wing </span> people or <span style="color: lightcoral">left-wing</span> people?
 {: .text-justify}

 {% include repart_pol_path_3b1(2).html %}